Planting in water is different because a pond has different depths of water. Each depth of water grows different types of water plant.

 - Do not plant in a basket as they float freely in the water, moving up and down according to the water temperature.

 - Each variety can be out of stock at times due to the seasons.
+The longest available season is from Ceratophyllum demersum.

 2. Floating leaved plants:

-- Place waterlilies & Water Hawthorn deep in the pond and the leaves will grow to float on the surface.
+- Place waterlilies & Water Hawthorn deep in the pond and the leaves will grow up to float on the surface.

 - Waterlilies and Water Hawthorn 'breathe' through the pores on the top surface of the leaf.
 Do not place under constantly splashing water (it blocks their noses!).

-- Waterlilies grow from the deep water and hold the leaf on the surface via stems with hollow tubes enabling air transfer necessary for the roots of the plant.
+- Waterlilies grow from deep water and hold the leaf on the surface via stems with hollow tubes enabling air transfer necessary for the roots of the plant.

 - Frogbit & Water Soldier are free floating.